What is Falinks Raid Boss? (Mega Concept Discussion)

 Main Weaknesses

-Falinks takes super effective damage (1.6×) from:
+Falinks takes super effective damage from the following types:

 - Mewtwo